Uzbekistan Tours and Travel 2023

 To visit the main touristic cities of Tashkent, Samarkand, Bukhara and Khiva, you should plan for about 8-10 days, that is 2-3 nights in each city.

 Officially, the Latin alphabet is used.
 For historical reasons, however, the Cyrillic alphabet is still widely common.

-The best time to travel to Uzbekistan is in the spring, from March to May, and in the fall, from mid-August to mid-November.
+The best time to travel to Uzbekistan is in spring, from March to May, and in fall, from mid-August to mid-November.

 The immediate proximity to Afghanistan deters many potential tourists.
 However, Uzbekistan is a very safe travel destination.
-Also for women, travelling alone is easy and pleasant to travel.
+Also for women, travelling alone is easy and pleasant.

 English is taught in all schools in Uzbekistan, however, many people do not need their knowledge of the language in everyday life and thus can only remember some everyday phrases.
 In the meantime, the importance of the English language has been recognized: Many parents send their children to tutoring courses outside the regular curriculum, as this opens up the possibility of a better job in the future.
 The younger generation also comes into contact with the language through music or computer games more often than their parents.
 People who work in the tourism industry usually have a good command of English.